 Most of the time, when art is visible in a community, it instantly becomes a public art project.
-It doesn’t matter if the art is murals, paintings, or large art installations; it is still works of art made by artists showing their creative side while completing that artwork.
+It doesn’t matter if the art is murals, paintings, or large art installations; it is still a work of art made by artists showing their creative side while completing that artwork.
 When we refer to public art, we talk about using fiberglass animals or sculptures as a canvas that anyone can paint; it does not have to be an art-oriented person.

 For example, Icon Poly has been working with the city of Stamford, Connecticut, for many years now.
 The city has made it a yearly tradition to incorporate some form of public art installation.
 In 2015, packs of fiberglass dinosaurs roamed the sidewalks, streets, parks, and even the town center.
 Not just one or two, but over 40 fiberglass dinosaurs made their debut at this public art installation.
 We feel honored and privileged that Stamford Downtown chose Icon Poly to ensure their project was a huge success.
 You could hear the roars of people who were excited to see something so extraordinary in their community.